vitelabs/go-vite/docs/tutorial/sppguide/basics/README.md

 This allows you to write a Android App, an iPhone app, a Website, a browser plugin, a command-line interface, a sophisticated curl script.
 You name it! also directly interact with nodes through RPC

-Vitelabs has both a JavaScript API and a [Java API]() for interacting with [ViteConnect]
+Vite Labs has both a JavaScript API and a [Java API]() for interacting with [ViteConnect]